Charlie Kirk's shooting death exposes security gaps at political events

 The killing, apparently carried out from a nearby rooftop, had eerie parallels to the assassination attempt last year against Donald Trump in Pennsylvania, where a 20-year-old gunman managed to climb on top of a nearby building and open fire during a campaign stop.

 Law enforcement officials were still searching for the shooter Thursday.
 Authorities said the assassin used a high-powered, bolt-action rifle and jumped off that building as spectators fled the scene.
-The FBI released two photos of a “person of interest.”
+The FBI released photos of a “person of interest" and video of a person jumping down from a roof and fleeing toward a wooded area.

 Security